turanszkij/WickedEngine/Content/Documentation/WickedEngine-Documentation.md

 Important: The `RESOURCE_STATE_SHADER_RESOURCE` state cannot be used on the compute queue.
 The device could convert these to `RESOURCE_STATE_SHADER_RESOURCE_COMPUTE` while issuing `Barrier()` commands.
 However, the starting resource state must be correctly specified, because those cannot be converted.
 Consider always choosing a `_SHADER_RESOURCE_COMPUTE` starting resource state if the resource is goig to be used in a compute queue, and transition them to regular `SHADER_RESOURCE` only before the resource is going to be used in a pixel shader.
 The graphics queue with compute commands doesn't have this limitation however.

 ##### Presenting to the screen
-To present to the screen (an operating system window), first create a SwapChain with the `CreateSwapChain()` function that will be associated with a window.
+To present to the screen (an operating system window), first create a `SwapChain` with the `CreateSwapChain()` function that will be associated with a window.
 The SwapChain acts as a special kind of [RenderPass](#render-passes), so there is a `BeginRenderPass()` function with an overload that accepts a SwapChain parameter instead of a RenderPass.
 Simply use this `BeginRenderPass()` and `EndRenderPass()` to draw to the SwapChain.
 The final presentation will happen when calling `SubmitCommandLists()`.

+###### HDR Display
+To present content to a HDR display, set the `SwapChainDesc::allow_hdr` to `true` when creating the `SwapChain`.
+Also, select a texture format for the swapChain that can be used for HDR content.
+The formats that are capable of HDR, are:
+- `FORMAT_R10G10B10A2_UNORM`, which supports both the `COLOR_SPACE_SRGB` (which is SDR) and `COLOR_SPACE_HDR10_ST2084` (HDR10) color spaces.
+- `FORMAT_R16G16B16A16_FLOAT`, which supports the `COLOR_SPACE_HDR_LINEAR` color space.

+If the display associated with the `SwapChain` doesn't support HDR output, HDR will be disabled and the `SwapChain` can fall back to an appropriate format that is supported.
+To check the final color space of the `SwapChain`, call the `GraphicsDevice::GetSwapChainColorSpace()` function providing a valid `SwapChain` as argument.
+The function returns the actual `COLOR_SPACE` of the `SwapChain`.
+To check whether the display associated with the `SwapChain` is HDR capable, call the `GraphicsDevice::GetSwapChainHDRSupport()` function providing a valid `SwapChain` as argument.
+This will return whether the display supports HDR or not, regardless of the current format of the `SwapChain`.

+It is not enough to set up a HDR `SwapChain` to render correct HDR content, because great care must be taken to blend elements in linear color space, and correctly convert to the display's color space before presenting.
+This is a responsibility of shaders.

 ##### Resource binding
 The resource binding model is based on DirectX 11.
 That means, resources are bound to slot numbers that are simple integers.
 This makes it easy to share binding information between shaders and C++ code, just define the bind slot number as global constants in [shared header files](#shaderinterop).
 For sharing, the bind slot numbers can be easily defined as compile time constants using: